Back up Your Burning Activities with a Permit

-Please note that Fire Permits will not be issued for existing fires or ground fires; therefore, any existing fires must be extinguished immediately.
-Also, a Fireworks Permit must be obtained prior to setting off any Fireworks within the County at any time.
+Please note that Fire Permits will not be issued for existing fires or ground fires.
+Therefore, any existing fires must be extinguished immediately.

 It is unlawful to burn without a Fire Permit and you may be fined as per the County’s Fire Bylaw.
 It is also unlawful to set off Fireworks without a Fireworks Permit and you may be fined per the County’s Fireworks Bylaw.

 If there is a fire on your property and Lac Ste.
 Anne County Fire Services provides fire suppression, the County may invoice the land owners for those costs.
-Please call the Fire Services Department should you have any questions regarding fire insurance or billing for fire suppression costs at 780-785-3411 or Toll Free at 1-866-880-5722.
+Please call the Fire Services Department should you have any questions regarding fire insurance or billing for fire suppression costs at 780.785.3411 (toll-free1.866.880.5722).

-To obtain a Fire or Fireworks Permit, please contact the Fire Guardian in your Division, listed below, or call the County Office at 780-785-3411 or Toll Free at 1-866-880-5722.
-We encourage you to work with the Fire Guardian for pre-planning of your burning, such as pile sizes, location of piles, weather concerns, and necessary equipment to have on hand.
-NOTE: Fire Guardians will respond within 24 hours to make arrangement for issuing a Fire Permit, so please plan your burning with this in mind.
+We encourage you to work with the Fire Guardian for pre-planning of your burning, such as pile sizes, location of piles, weather concerns, and the necessary equipment to have on hand.
+NOTE: Fire Guardians will respond within 24 hours to make arrangements for issuing a Fire Permit, so please plan your burning with this in mind.

 If you're unable to reach or make contact with a Fire Guardian in your division, please contact the County administration office at 780.785.3411 (toll-free 1.866.880.5722) and your request will be directed to the Fire Services Department.